 Days later, the FDA announced that it was approving Opdivo three months early.
 Opdivo is a treatment for inoperable or advanced melanoma, a type of skin cancer that forms in the cells that develop pigment.
 It is the fifth most common type of cancer.
 The National Cancer Institute predicts that in 2014 more than 75,000 Americans will be diagnosed with melanoma and more than 9,000 people will die from the disease.
 The seventh new melanoma drug since 2011, Opdivo works by restraining the programmed cell death 1 (or PD-1) protein, which prevents the immune system from attacking melanoma tumors.
 Clinical trials showed 32 percent of participants experienced tumor shrinkage.

 Continuous research and medical innovations allow doctors to provide specialized treatment for cancer patients.
 While the prospect of personalized treatment with outstanding results is exciting, unfortunately cancer not only affects people physically but financially.
-Fifth Season Financial understands the economic hardship that can come with cancer treatment and can help you regain financial freedom through our cancer loans.
+Fifth Season Financial understands the economic hardship that can come with cancer treatment and can help you regain financial freedom through our Funds For Living Program.

 Learn more about the cancer drugs here:

 Relieve financial stress with the Funds For Living Program, a viatical alternative that uses your life insurance for a cash advance